 How Are Decisions Regarding Parenting Time and Responsibility Made During a Divorce?

 Significant decision-making responsibilities are given to a parent or parents who are responsible for the child’s care and health.
+This was previously determined by the parent with primary custody of the child.
 During a divorce, the parents may need to come to a decision regarding how their child or children will be raised and with whom.

 This decision is incredibly vital and the effects are multifaceted, even determining how often a parent will see the child and who has a say in the child’s most important life events.

 Typically, this decision can be made one of three ways.